gergelyke/codelabs-react/README.md

   onPageChange={({ nextPage }) => {}}
   // optional, if you want to set the initial page to show initialPage={Number}
+  // optional, if you want to use iframes, you have to define the allowed base URLs, like 'google.com' iframeSourceUrls={[String]}
   // optional, used for styling
   overrides={{
     // Layout overrides